ctdocken/11ty-template/README.md

 ### User-defined Code Snippets

 This project uses code snippets to generate templates for posts.
-Create a new post and type `post` and hit enter.
+Create a new post, type `post`, hit CTRL+Space, then hit enter.
 Visual Studio Code will generate something that looks like the following (automatically filling in the date for you):

 ```
 ---